Juris Doctor (JD)

 CLPS Office of Student Success

 The College of Law and Public Service's Office of Student Success provides general counseling for students who want to maximize their educational experience and learning outcomes for law school and the bar exam.
-The Office’s staff maintains flexible weekly office hours and will schedule appointments upon request outside of office hours.
-The office has an open-door policy and students are encouraged to take advantage of the resources available to them as early and as often as possible.
+The Office’s staff maintains flexible weekly office hours and will schedule appointments outside of office hours upon request.
+The office has an open-door policy and we strongly encourage students to take advantage of the available resources as early and as often as possible, as they are designed to support your success.
+Moreover, the Office of Student Success offers a comprehensive range of services to support your academic and career journey.
+These include career counseling, resume/cover letter review, job/externship search assistance, mock interviews, and workshops.

 Bar Exam Review

-In order to be licensed to practice law, each student must pass a state bar exam.
-The Bar Exam Strategic Training (BEST) Program is a program for JD graduates that provides comprehensive and targeted assistance after graduation, during the bar exam review period.
-This customized program is not a stand-alone bar review course but works in tandem with BARBRI, Themis, and other bar preparation vendors to provide graduates with the best opportunity to perform well on the California Bar Exam.
+To be licensed to practice law, each student must pass a state bar exam.
+The Capstone course, a graduation requirement for all JD students, offers comprehensive and targeted assistance, bar review, and preparation for law students during the final semester.
+This all-encompassing course is not a standalone bar review course, as it collaborates with other preparation vendors to ensure graduates are thoroughly prepared for the California State Bar Exam.
 For more information, go to: https://law.laverne.edu/

 Program Requirements